 Top 10 Richest Countries In Europe – Of the seven continents in the world, Europe is undoubtedly the most developed, and definitely the one with the highest number of richest countries.
 The continent has an area of 10,180,000 km and is surrounded on the north by the Arctic Ocean, the Atlantic Ocean to the west, and the Mediterranean Sea to the south.
 Europe has about 50 nations, with a total of about 741 million people.
-The continent has numerous global eye-catching structures and cities like the Paris and London among others.
+The continent has numerous global eye-catching structures and cities like Paris and London among others.
 So, what are the richest countries in Europe?

-Top 10 Richest Countries In Europe 2018
+Top 10 Richest Countries In Europe 2020

 Official Language: Luxembourgish, French, and German

-The country is located in western Europe, with an area of 2,586 square kilometres, surrounded by Belgium, France and Germany. it’s capital Luxembourg city is the location of the European court of justice.
+The country is located in western Europe, with an area of 2,586 square kilometres, surrounded by Belgium, France, and Germany. it’s capital Luxembourg city is the location of the European court of justice.
 The nation’s official languages are Luxembourgish, French, and German.
 The country is one of the least populated with about six hundred thousand people.
-Luxembourg is one of the founding fathers of European Union.
-With a reasonable part of its population being foreigners’ majorly from Portugal, Belgium France, Germany and Italy, the country has integrated outsiders, yet still maintaining it’s national identity.
+Luxembourg is one of the founding fathers of the European Union.
+With a reasonable part of its population being foreigners’ majorly from Portugal, Belgium France, Germany, and Italy, the country has integrated outsiders, yet still maintaining it’s national identity.

-Luxembourg is extremely productive, with their government debt one of the lowest in the world.
+Luxembourg is extremely productive, with its government debt one of the lowest in the world.
 The average Luxembourg citizen standard of living is even higher than that of an average American.
-The country has a GDP per capita of $109,192.
+The country has a GDP per capita of $104,103.
 The countries economy is largely dependent on steel, banking and industrial and finance sectors.
 The country’s financial environment, is very favourable to investors, as they invest heavily to keep company taxes relatively low.
-Companies like Skype and eBay have their regional headquarters in the Luxembourg City.
-Luxembourg has an unemployment rate of 5.5 percent, which is largely due to the fact that, With the reduced tax attracting several companies, the companies invariably offers employment to the Luxembourg small populace.
-The wealth of the nation is also fostered by their relatively small size, as the cost of infrastructures, defence are low, for instance, Luxembourg has a standing army of about a thousand soldiers.
+Companies like Skype and eBay have their regional headquarters in Luxembourg City.
+Luxembourg has an unemployment rate of 5.5 percent, which is largely due to the fact that, With the reduced tax attracting several companies, the companies invariably offer employment to the Luxembourg small populace.
+The wealth of the nation is also fostered by their relatively small size, as the cost of infrastructures, the defense is low, for instance, Luxembourg has a standing army of about a thousand soldiers.

 Official Language: Icelandic

 Due to its work on renewable energy, Sweden is one of the world’s greenest economy.
 Historically, the Nation’s economy depended largely on fishing, though presently there are other sources, fishing still makes up a huge of Sweden’s export earnings.
 Tourism is also an important part of the nation’s revenue, there is also the heavy industry, and the growing high-tech sector, all which have contributed to the wealth of the country.

-- Official Language: French, German, and Dutch
+Official Language: Dutch

-- Official Language: Austrian German
+Official Language: Austrian German

 Austria is a German-speaking country in Central Europe with a population of close to 9 million.
 The country is bordered by a host of other countries which include, Czech Republic, Germany, Hungary, Slovakia, Slovenia, Italy, among others.

 The country’s terrain is a highly mountainous one.
-With a GDP per capita of about $49,247, Austria has For a long time been ranked alongside the world richest countries.
+With a GDP per capita of about $47,291, Austria has For a long time been ranked alongside the world richest countries.
 Most of the county is powered electrically by hydropower, and Tourism also serves as a reasonable part of the countries income.
 The country also has a highly developed social market economy.

 Official Language: German

 Germany is one of the most famous nations of the world.
 The country has a large population of about 82 million.
 Germany is well known for being a tourist attraction, and an active nation in terms of sporting activities.
-The country is largely a technologically based one, and it has a GDP Per capita of $46,268.
+The country is largely a technologically based one, and it has a GDP Per capita of $44,470.
 Germany is also one of the world’s largest exporters.

-We have been able to carefully discuss and unravel the list of the top richest countries in the world which includes their GDP and the population of each countries which as a matter of fact contributed to the country growth in terms of economy and technological development which invariable influence their output making them top the table of richest countries in the world.
+We have been able to carefully discuss and unravel the list of the top richest countries in the world which includes their GDP and the population of each countries which as a matter of fact contributed to the country growth in terms of economy and technological development which invariable influence their output making them top the table of the richest countries in the world.

 Other countries in respect to this list have once been in the listing hierarchy but due to unstable economy and output, a recent publication has only looked at the current countries with the highest GDP and highest productivity which are exported to other countries.

-Tags: Top 10 Richest Countries In Europe 2018
+Tags: Top 10 Richest Countries In Europe 2020